hetian9288/flutter_qr_reader/README.md

 And you will need provide the description of camera's permission to work properly, otherwise will crash your app.
 ```
   <key>NSCameraUsageDescription</key>
-	<string>The porpuse explaining why you will use the camera</string>
+	<string>The purpose explaining why you will use the camera</string>
 ```

 ## Built-in UI